-We have started conducting a series of interviews with prominent autism specialists and influencers who have contributed significantly to promoting early identification of and intervention in autism.
-Here are the first 2 interviews.
-More will be added soon.
+As part of our focus on early intervention, we are conducting a series of interviews with prominent autism specialists and influencers who have contributed significantly to promoting early identification of and intervention in autism.

 Professor Simon Baron-Cohen